youngalexj00/Team5repo/README.md

 ```
 <br/>

-Now create a new instance of the ClientWrapper, <b>passing in the client, service, and name of the text file </b> you want to log requests to.
+Now create a new instance of the ClientWrapper.
+The first parameter should be your recently created gRPC client object, while your second should be your service from a few lines earlier.

 Export the new instance of your ClientWrapper, rather than the gRPC client object.

 <br/>